akshat1326/Networks.Assignmet/README.md

 **Sender**

-Open a terminal and run the following command where filename.txt is the txt file to be sent python file_sender.py sw [filename.txt]
+Open a terminal and run the following command where filename.txt is the txt file to be sent<br/>
+python file_sender.py sw [filename.txt]